nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Items in square brackets are optional e.g. `add n/NAME [e/EPISODE]`.
 Both `add n/Naruto` and `add n/Naruto e/27` are considered valid commands.

+* Commands are case-sensitive (TODO refine later) e.g. `list` and `LIST` are registered differently.
+Entering `list` successfully lists all animes but entering `LIST` registers as an unknown command.

+* Leading and trailing whitespace is ignored
+  TODO add example

 </div>